SAFEHR-data/flowehr.io/_pages/about.md

 Many of us have spent our careers in the NHS while others have been seconded from academia and industry.
-This includes the [Advanced Research Computing Centre](https://www.ucl.ac.uk/arc/), [Institute of Health Informatics](https://www.ucl.ac.uk/health-informatics/){:target='_blank'} and [Institute of Healthcare Engineering](https://www.ucl.ac.uk/healthcare-engineering/){:target='_blank'} at University College London, and the Healthcare [Consumer Software Engineering](https://microsoft.github.io/code-with-engineering-playbook/CSE/){:target='_blank'} team at Microsoft.
+This includes the [Advanced Research Computing Centre](https://www.ucl.ac.uk/arc/), [Institute of Health Informatics](https://www.ucl.ac.uk/health-informatics/){:target='_blank'} and [Institute of Healthcare Engineering](https://www.ucl.ac.uk/healthcare-engineering/){:target='_blank'} at University College London, and the Healthcare [Commercial Software Engineering](https://microsoft.github.io/code-with-engineering-playbook/CSE/){:target='_blank'} team at Microsoft.

 **Our mission is to**